 We have incurred significant operating losses and have an accumulated deficit as a result of ongoing efforts to develop our product candidates, including conducting preclinical and clinical trials and providing general and administrative support for these operations.
-For the nine months ended September 30, 2020 and 2019, we had a net loss of \$13.5 million and \$13.0 million, respectively.
-As of September 30, 2020 and December 31, 2019, we had an accumulated deficit of \$98.5 million and \$85.0 million, respectively.
-As of September 30, 2020 and December 31, 2019, we have financed our operations primarily through funds received from the sale of convertible preferred stock, common stock and warrants, debt, and convertible notes, payments received under strategic license and collaboration agreements, and cash and investments acquired in the Merger.
+For the three months ended March 31, 2021 and 2020, we had a net loss of \$9.0 million and \$4.1 million, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$114.9 million.
+As of March 31, 2021, we had cash and cash equivalents of \$34.8 million compared to \$30.1 million as of December 31, 2020.
+Since inception, we have financed our operations primarily through funds received from the sale of common stock and warrants, convertible preferred stock, debt, and convertible notes, payments received under license and collaboration agreements, and cash and investments acquired in the Merger.

-We believe that our cash and cash equivalents as of September 30, 2020, combined with the proceeds received from the sale of our common stock and warrants in the October 2020 Offering, are sufficient to fund our operations for at least the next 12 months from the issuance of this Quarterly Report.
+We believe that our cash and cash equivalents as of March 31, 2021 are sufficient to fund our operations for at least the next 12 months from the issuance of this Quarterly Report.
 We expect to continue to incur additional substantial losses in the foreseeable future as a result of our research and development activities.
-Additional funding will be required in the future to continue with our planned development and commercial related activities.
+Additional funding will be required in the future to continue with our planned development and commercial-related activities.